QinghuaYao/ECE445-notebook/Qing/notebook.md

 ## bread boad demo
 we decide to demo the battery reading subsystem

+The democode is called Demo_Code_ECE445

+# 03/13/2025

+Test the Bluetooth Functionality again.
+Test result could be checked in img/BlueTooth_test.png

 # 03/20/2025
 ## WiFi connection
 ### 3 wifi modes